limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

 2018-02-02 14:46:19 (27.6 MB/s) - ‘backup.zip’ saved [3747496/3747496]
 ```

-It appeared to be just like the previous `backup.zip` with a twist.
-This time round, `db.sql` showed the original admin password hash!
+It appeared to be like the previous `backup.zip` with a twist.
+This time round, `db.sql` showed the original admin password hash.

 ![db.sql](/assets/images/posts/g0rmint-walkthrough/g0rmint-17.png)

-The password was revealed to be `"tayyab123"` after going through an online MD5 [cracker][4].
+The password was `"tayyab123"` after going through an online MD5 [cracker][4].

 ### SSH Login